- CEO, Bango

 - Vice President, IBM

-- Head of Marketing, Arkessa
+- Head of Channel Enablement, Arkessa

 In a career spanning 20 years with BAE SYSTEMS, Motorola, Freescale & Arkessa, Iain has worked in a number of roles from hardware/firmware design, systems integration, IoT Business Development and Marketing.
 He is on the lookout for compelling new IoT devices/applications and especially a creative business model approach which can simplify adoption and scale.
 Currently, Iain runs Marketing at Arkessa.